carlos-sierra/edb360/readme.txt

 3. If you need to generate edb360 for a range of dates other than last 31 days; or change default "working hours" between 7:30AM and 7:30PM; or suppress an output format such as text or csv; modify then file edb360_00_config.sql (back it up first).

+4. How to find the option that you have installed?

+   select value from v$parameter where name = 'control_management_pack_access’;

+5. How to find how many days are kept in the AWR repository?

+   select retention from DBA_HIST_WR_CONTROL;

 ****************************************************************************************